Phuongttc22/Phuongttc22/README.md

 Now I don't know whether to be happy or sad.
 Don't care.
 I like his smile.
-Hi day, Hope to sell a lot today.
+Hi day, Hope to sell a lot today..
 Baby i don't care.
 Hi July.
 The sadness has not ended..